Join the RHS today and support our charitable work

 Pests Aphids, capsid bug, vine weevil and hydrangea scale may be a problem

-May be subject to a leaf spot, powdery mildew, grey mould (Botrytis) and honey fungus
+May be subject to a leaf spot, powdery mildew, grey moulds (Botrytis) and honey fungus

 RHS members can get exclusive individual advice from the RHS Gardening Advice team.